MenacingManatee/holbertonschool-unity/README.md

 # HolbertonSchool Unity

 ## About / synopsis
-This repo contains a collection of projects made in unity, excluding the larger-scale projects which have their own repos
+This repo contains a collection of projects made in unity as part of school projects, excluding some of the larger-scale projects which have their own repos

 ## Built With